 “Shorelight students historically have a higher visa success rate than the national average because we provide dedicated visa preparation services to our students,” says Cheng.
 Shorelight counselors give you preparation checklists and use a large database of known questions to conduct a practice visa interview.

-You also have the power of historical data on your team.
+You also have the power of historical data on your side.
 For instance, our data analytics team examined visa approval rates in 2021 and found that students who enrolled at a university through Shorelight had consistently higher visa approval rates.

 F-1 Student Visa Approval Rate: Shorelight’s Student Success vs National Average, 2021